dylan-robins/dosun-fuwari-solver/readme.md

 ## Usage
 + Command line :

-Creation of SAT clauses:

-python3 json-2-sat.py <grid.json>, this creates in the directory where the grid is a .cnf
+Creation of SAT clauses: python3 json-2-sat.py <grid.json>, this creates in the directory where the grid is a .cnf

-Creation of 3-SAT clauses:

-python3 json-2-3sat.py <grid.json>, this creates in the directory where the grid is a .cnf
+Creation of 3-SAT clauses: python3 json-2-3sat.py <grid.json>, this creates in the directory where the grid is a .cnf

-Solving a grid with picosat:

-picosat <grid.cnf> --all | python3 display_sat_results.py picosat <grid.json>
+Solving a grid with picosat: picosat <grid.cnf> --all | python3 display_sat_results.py picosat <grid.json>

-Solving a grid with minisat:

-minisat <grid.cnf> tmp.txt

-python3 display_sat_results.py minisat <grid.json> tmp.txt
+Solving a grid with minisat: minisat <grid.cnf> tmp.txt AND python3 display_sat_results.py minisat <grid.json> tmp.txt

 + Graphical interface :